FinalsClub/karmaworld/README.md

 ## External Service Dependencies

+Notice: A number of services are required even if running the KarmaWorld web service [locally](#local).
+Some of the services are recommended, and some are completely optional even if running the web service on Heroku.

-Notice: This software makes use of external third party services which require accounts to access the service APIs.
+This software makes use of external third party services which require accounts to access the service APIs.
 Without these third parties available, this software may require considerable overhaul.
 These services have API keys, credentials, and other information that you must provide to KarmaWorld as environment variables.

-The best way to persist these environment variables is by using a `.env` file.
+The best way to persist these API keys in environment variables is by using a `.env` file.
 Copy `.env.example` to `.env` and populate the fields as required.

-A number of services are required even if running the KarmaWorld web service locally, some of the services are recommended, and some are completely optional even if running the web service on Heroku.

 Many of these services have free tiers and can be used without charge for development testing purposes.